Old problems overshadow new era at Wells Fargo

 CALCULATING THE TAB

-Wall Street is trying to get a handle on what a long list of probes and lawsuits regarding the bank's opening of unauthorised customer accounts will ultimately cost.
+Wall Street is trying to get a handle on what a long list of probes and lawsuits regarding the bank's opening of unauthorized customer accounts will ultimately cost.

 So far the tab has been relatively small: Wells agreed to a $190 million settlement last month, representing less than 1 percent of its annual earnings.
 But that deal itself led to a range of other inquiries the San Francisco-based bank is now contending with.